MarcusFelling/demo.playwright/README.md

 # Demo.Playwright 🎭

 This repo is used to demo [Playwright's](https://playwright.dev/) capabilities.
-This project is leveraging the [Playwright Test](https://playwright.dev/docs/intro) test runner and tests authored in TypeScript.
+The project is leveraging the [Playwright Test](https://playwright.dev/docs/intro) test runner and tests authored in TypeScript.
 It uses the same [example tests](./e2e-examples) that are created when scaffolding a project using `npm init playwright`:

 ```bash
 ├── e2e-examples